goloroden/learning-lisp/README.md

 ### Defining local variables

-To define local variables, use the `let` function.
+To define local variables use the `let` function.
 You can define one or more variables, and they are only visible in the body of the `let` function:

 ```lisp
 (defun add ()